AusClimateService/npcp/reports/phase1/phase1_report.md

 so it is useful to compare that approach to traditional bias correction.
 The QDM method is conceptually very similar to ECDFm and is essentially the most basic quantile-based delta change method available.

+Unlike the univariate approaches, multivariate techniques tend to be iterative, whereby a bias correction method is applied repeatedly until convergence is reached (i.e. until the biases are no longer getting smaller).
+The MBCn method is quantile-based, repeatedly applying a multivariate orthogonal rotation to the data followed by the univariate QDM method.
+In contrast, the MRNBC method is not quantile-based and instead attempts to address biases in serial dependence by correcting the data for biases in the mean, standard deviation and lag-0 and lag-1 auto and cross correlations at multiple timescales (daily, monthly, seasonal and annual).

 Each of the methods is described in more detail below.